Kundwana: Lineage

-Kandu's tomb

-Whenever a male child was born in a Kunduana family, they used to make offering of Ghugu Goray (fired clay horses) at the tomb of their forefather Kandu.
-The first head shave of the boy was also performed at the tomb.
-If for any reason, the boy could not be taken to the tomb immediately, a bunch of hair on his head was left unshaved.
-This bunch of hair was only shaved when the boy was taken to the tomb subsequently.

-Kandu's grave had disappeared from the earth's surface by the revolution of time.
-Around 2008, it was rediscovered when digging for laying down natural gase pipelines was done.
-The grave was identified with the help of Ghugu Goray found on it.

 Early modern period

 Mughal Empire

 During the reign of Mughal emperors, when the modern day Gujrat District was part of Subah of Lahore, the Ilaqa of Gujrat had three Parganas.
 Out of these, the Pargana of Gujrat had eight Tappas.
 One of these Tappas was named after the ancestor of Kunduanas and called Tappa of Kandu.
 This Tappa had six Topes and 320 villages out of which 209 were Uslee (original) and 111 Dakhlee (internal).
 Alamgir II was the last Mughal emperor having sway over Gujrat District.
 The following were the district administration subdivisions under the Mughal emperors: